- What is hardest gems

 2) Tanzanite

-Tanzanite was only discovered in 1967 at Tanzania’s foothills Mount Kilimanjaro area but it rapidly became very popular among consumers due to its unique tri-color display when exposed against light corresponding purple-blue-green hues blend together seamlessly!.
-Unfortunately, Its popularity also opened doors for imitation versions- making tanzanites jewelers’ hardest nightmares since not only does perfect match copy costly rates but also, itâs difficult determining the authenticity of such delicately valued pieces.
+Tanzanite was only discovered in 1967 at Tanzaniaâs foothills Mount Kilimanjaro area.
+It rapidly became very popular among consumers due to its unique tri-color display when exposed against light.
+Corresponding purple-blue-green hues blend together seamlessly!
+Unfortunately, Its popularity also opened doors for imitation versions- making tanzanites jewelersâ hardest nightmares since not only does perfect match copy costly rates but also, itâs difficult determining the authenticity of such delicately valued pieces.

 Testing Tip: Tanzanites have a brittle nature and can crack easily when handled roughly; hence to avoid damaging them during testing. experts typically use non-invasive methods like ultraviolet light analysis to identify its rainbow spectrum colors while some go ahead by conducting XRF (x-ray fluorescence) tests which can analyze all tanzanite inclusion types accurately more than any other identification technique out there.